SensorDots/PortMuxRTool/README.md

 ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="ea60", MODE="0666"

 When running under mono, it shows all serial ports (rather than just ones found active).
 You might need to "arrow down" to reach the last item on the dropdown list, as the scrollbar doesn't move all the way to the bottom of the list under mono.

 If you get an "Error getting board state" message, this is because the DTR pin is being toggled on port open, which resets the board.
-Some Linux distributions allow you to disable this with the "stty -F /dev/ttyUSB0 -hupcl" command.
+Some Linux distributions allow you to disable this with the "stty -F /dev/ttyUSB0 -hupcl -clocal" command.
 However, if this doesn't work, you can cut the trace between the DTR pins.
 You will need to resolder these pins together when you want to update the firmware (or hit the reset button during the Arduino programming process).

+The alternative to this requires a modification to the cdc-acm module.
+The quick and short of it is to remove [this line](https://github.com/torvalds/linux/blob/master/drivers/usb/class/cdc-acm.c#L1066) and recompile that module.

+In Ubuntu, there is some information on doing this here - https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel (if you get an error about putting source URIs in your sources list, see here - https://askubuntu.com/questions/496549/error-you-must-put-some-source-uris-in-your-sources-list).
+Use the git method, as it downloads all sources correctly.